Normal urine color ranges from pale yellow to deep amber — the result of a pigment called urochrome and how diluted or concentrated the urine is.

 - Food.
 Eating large amounts of fava beans, rhubarb or aloe can cause dark brown urine.

 - Medications.
-A number of drugs can darken urine, including the antimalarial drugs chloroquine and primaquine, the antibiotics metronidazole (Flagyl) and nitrofurantoin, laxatives containing cascara or senna, and methocarbamol — a muscle relaxant.
+A number of drugs can darken urine, including the antimalarial drugs chloroquine and primaquine, the antibiotics metronidazole (Flagyl) and nitrofurantoin (Furadantin), laxatives containing cascara or senna, and methocarbamol — a muscle relaxant.

 - Medical conditions.
-Some liver and kidney disorders can turn urine dark brown, as can some urinary tract infections.
+Some liver and kidney disorders and some urinary tract infections can turn urine dark brown.

 - Extreme exercise.
 Muscle injury from extreme exercise can result in pink or cola-colored urine and kidney damage.